yyx990803/pug-plain-loader/README.md

 See [Pug compiler options](https://pugjs.org/api/reference.html#options).

+The `doctype` option is set to `html` by default, since most Vue templates are HTML fragments without explicit doctype.

 An additional option `data` can be used to pass locals for the template, although this is typically not recommended when using in Vue components.